jebeck/dataviz-power-tools/dataviz-power-tools.md

 ![generateDataSlow](images/generateDataSlow-timeline.png 'Timeline for generateDataSlow function')

 Note:
-And now here's the flame chart from the timeline for the generateDataSlow version of the data generation function.
+And now here's the flame chart from the timeline for the `generateDataSlow` version of the data generation function.
 We see here that generating the data is now taking about 3-4 times *longer* than drawing it.
-This does *not* make sense, so here you'd want to drill down and see what's in those function calls in the call stack(s) below generateDataSlow.
-If you did that here, you'd see that what's in those function calls is pretty much all calls within moment.js because of the dumb additional time processing we added in the generateDataSlow function.
+This does *not* make sense, so here you'd want to drill down and see what's in those function calls in the call stack(s) below `generateDataSlow`.
+If you did that here, you'd see that what's in those function calls is pretty much all calls within moment.js because of the dumb additional time processing we added in the `generateDataSlow` function.

 ## improving performance

+Note:
+Now that we've covered the most useful tools for profiling performance issues in a complex data visualization, let's briefly talk about some of the general strategies and tools for coding high-performance data visualizations.

 ### general strategies

 1. choose browser-native
 1. change the DOM as little as possible